titusturbatu-ctrl/gantt-task-react/README.md

   - If **no** tasks have any status metadata and `taskStatuses` is not provided:
     - The Status column is **not rendered**.
     - Bar colors behave exactly like the original library (no status-based coloring).
+  - The example app now includes:
+    - A default chart with statuses.
+    - A chart “Without Statuses” that omits all status metadata.
+    - A chart “Without Progress Column” that uses `progressEnabled: false` on all tasks to hide the Progress column and progress drag handles while keeping statuses active.
+  - When **all** tasks passed to a `Gantt` instance have `progressEnabled === false`:
+    - The **Progress** column header and cells are not rendered.
+    - The progress drag handles are hidden.
+    - The colored progress fill on the bars is visually removed (only the background bar is shown), while the underlying `progress` values remain available in data.

 Example usage: